AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 6.md

 We are not focused on all 4, just the 3rd, namely the parameters.
 Aside from this, our model is 'perfect'

+If you have $n$ number of parameters, our parameters can solve $n$ number of simulations.
+Our